98khongmin/Checkers-AI-Agent/checkers/README.txt

 $ checkers <player1> <player2> <SecPerMove> [-MaxDepth x]

 Replace <player1> and <player2> with the players you want, such as year1, computer, depth etc.
+Each player need to be an executable file; do "chmod +x <playername>" if it fails to read the players.

 Replace <SecPerMove> with a natural number that how many seconds you will allow them to go through the Minimax branch.